swcarpentry/website/_posts/2017/05/2017-05-04-windows-installer.md

    - [Replace Git Bash with MSYS2](https://github.com/swcarpentry/workshop-template/issues/394)
    - [Community Call](http://pad.software-carpentry.org/community-call-2017-04-20)

-3. Which version of Windows will the installer support?
+3. Which versions of Windows will the installer support?

    The installer will support Windows 7, Windows 8 and Windows 10.
-   The [end of extended support to Windows 7 by Microsoft is January 14, 2020](https://support.microsoft.com/en-us/help/13853/windows-lifecycle-fact-sheet) and because we don't have data about how many learners are using Windows 7, we believe it would be unfair to not include Windows 7 at the first release of our installer.
+   The [end of extended support to Windows 7 by Microsoft is January 14, 2020](https://support.microsoft.com/en-us/help/13853/windows-lifecycle-fact-sheet)
+   We don't have data about how many learners are using Windows 7, so we believe it would be unfair to not include Windows 7 at the first release of our installer.

-4. Do we have a date where the new installer would be available?
+4. Do we have a date where the new installer will be available?

    Not yet.
-Software Carpentry staffs and Software Carpentry Steering Committee are looking to efficient and sustainable ways to do it.
+Software Carpentry staff and Steering Committee are looking at efficient and sustainable ways to implement the recommendations.

-5. Would I be allowed to use my own installer for my workshop?

-   **Yes.**
-   We allow instructors to use remote machines for our workshops.
-   It would be unfair not to allow you to use your own installer.
+5. No change necessary if you already use your own custom installer or teaching environment?

+   If you are already using an installer you've created for your own systems or environment, you do not need to make any changes.